-- It also regulates the metabolic activities.
+- It also regulates metabolic activities.

-Skeletal muscles are such types of muscles that are connected to bones, while cardiac muscles are the involuntary muscles, that are found in the heart, thirdly smooth muscles are present in the inner linings of the various organs.
+Skeletal muscles are such types of muscles that are connected to bones, while cardiac muscles are the involuntary muscles that are found in the heart, thirdly smooth muscles are present in the inner linings of the various organs.

-Functions of the muscles tissues
+Functions of the Muscles Tissues

 - Regulate the pumping of blood and its flow from arteries and veins.

 Connective tissues are known for the movements and support provided to the body, as these tissues surround the organs, muscles, and bones and hold them together.
 Tendons, ligaments, cartilage, and bones are the type of strong connective tissues.
-These tissues are composed of elastic, collagen, reticular fibres, and other ground substances.
+Further, these tissues are composed of elastic, collagen, reticular fibres, and other ground substances.

-Functions of the connective tissues
+Functions of the Connective Tissues